koalateadev/android-templates/QUICKSTART.md

-# Android Project Quick Start Guide
+# Quick Start Guide

-## 🚀 Complete Modern Android App Setup

-This guide walks you through setting up a complete modern Android application with all the recommended libraries and best practices.
+Complete setup for a modern Android application with recommended libraries and architecture.

 ## Prerequisites